nim-lang/Nim/doc/intern.rst

 The GC depends on an extremely efficient datastructure for storing a set of pointers - this is called a ``TCellSet`` in the source code.
 Inserting, deleting and searching are done in constant time.
-However, modifying a ``TCellSet`` during traversation leads to undefined behaviour.
+However, modifying a ``TCellSet`` during traversal leads to undefined behaviour.

 .. code-block:: Nim
   type